IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 Solr Init Script
 ================

-The command above will start Solr in the foreground which is good for a quick sanity check that Solr accepted the schema file, but starting Solr with an init script is recommended.
-You can attempt to adjust this :download:`Solr init script <../_static/installation/files/etc/init.d/solr>` for your needs or write your own.
+The command above will start Solr in the foreground which is good for a quick sanity check that Solr accepted the schema file, but letting the system start Solr automatically is recommended.

+- This :download:`Solr Systemd file<../_static/installation/files/etc/systemd/solr.service>` will launch Solr on boot as the solr user for RHEL/CentOS 7 or Ubuntu 16+ systems, or
+- For systems using init.d, you may attempt to adjust this :download:`Solr init script <../_static/installation/files/etc/init.d/solr>` for your needs or write your own.

-Solr should be running before the installation script is executed.
+Solr should be running before the Dataverse installation script is executed.

 Securing Solr
 =============